Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Experiments

 \section{Experiments}

 We evaluate our proposed Double Sparse Factorization in multiple settings.
 First, we test it on layer-wise pruning of large language models.
 We compare our algorithms to ADMM pruning \citep{boza2024fast}, which produces high-quality solutions in a reasonable time, even for large-scale models.
 Then we test it also on layer-wise pruning of vision models and compare it with Optimal Brain Compression \citep{OBC}, state of the art layer-wise pruning algorithm.

-We then proceed with the evaluation of the quality of our algorithm on the matrix projection problem.
-We compare with various matrix compression algorithms, including palm4msa \citep{le2016flexible}, Monarch decomposition \citep{dao2022monarch}, and SVD.
-Finally, we also test whether models compressed with DSF can be successfully fine-tuned.
+Finally, we also test whether image models compressed with DSF can be successfully fine-tuned.